Saturday 28 October 2017

 Tickets are £35 each (£25 for matric 2007 and later), including reception before luncheon and tea afterwards.
 There will be a bookstall run by Blackwells.
 Guests are welcome.

 Early booking is advisable.
-You can ring the Alumni Office on 01865 280626 and pay by debit card; or book online here.
-Alternatively you can pay by cheque, payable to Somerville College and sent to the Alumni Office, Somerville College, Oxford, OX2 6HD.
+You can ring the Alumni Office on 01865 280626 and pay by debit card; or pay by cheque, payable to Somerville College and sent to the Alumni Office, Somerville College, Oxford, OX2 6HD.
 All profits from this event will support the College Bursary Fund.

 Loop system available.